naono-git/mgcnn_alkaloid/README.md

-# mgcnn_alkaloid: Molecular Graph Convolutional Neural Networks for prediction of alkaloid biosynthesis pathways
+# mgcnn_alkaloid: Molecular Graph Convolutional Neural Networks for Prediction of Alkaloid Biosynthesis Bathways

-Molecular Graph Convolutional Neural Networks
+## Description
+Source code for our paper "Classification of alkaloids into starting substances on biosynthetic pathway using graph convolutional neural networks".
 ====

 ## Requirements